Status and Summary

 As you can imagine, this could be difficult to cope with so it’s a good idea to make a plan now so you know what to do if it happens.

 There are many services in Orkney to help you with this.
-Most local shops will deliver food and the local pharmacies will arrange to deliver medicines.
+Most local shops will deliver food.

 Protect Scotland App